Thank you for your interest in the Music Program at Loyola University Chicago.

 To be considered for the dance major at Loyola University Chicago, dancers must attend an audition on our Lake Shore Campus in Chicago.
 If you are unable to attend the primary audition for the major you may choose the alternate date listed.

-We strongly encourage attendance at the February 2, 2019 auditions, if possible.
+We strongly encourage attendance at the Friday, February 2, 2019 audition.

 Please be sure to wear appropriate dance attire.

-As part of your audition we request that you please submit a solo on video:
+As part of your audition we request that you submit a solo on video:

 - Solo should two-minutes long and choreographed